Theory and practice

 download pdf

-Your four-step small world audit
+Your four-step audit to small world play

 Audit is a funny old word.